JAndrassy/WiFiEspAT/README.md

 You can use WiFiUdpSender class if you only send messages.
 See the UdpSender.ino example.

 * `beginMulticast` is not implemented
+* `getLinkId` returns the corresponding linkId of AT firmware for advanced use.
+It returns WIFIESPAT_NO_LINK if the UDP is not initialized.
+The valid range is from 0 to WIFIESPAT_LINKS_COUNT.

 ## Logging